code-chronicles-code/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2634-filter-elements-from-array/solution.md

 const filter = Function.prototype.call.bind(Array.prototype.filter);
 ```

-Understanding why the above works was a bonus question in [an earlier write-up](../2635-apply-transform-over-each-element-in-array/solution.md).
-Read about it there if you're curious, but otherwise don't worry about this code at this time.
+Understanding why the above works was a bonus question in [another write-up](../2635-apply-transform-over-each-element-in-array/solution.md).
+Read about it there if you're curious, but otherwise don't worry about this code too much.

 ### Iterate and Build